 Molly was designed in a way that minimizes sewing.
 Molly’s legs, body and head are all crocheted in a single piece.
 The arm and hair are made separately and sewn on.
 Her doll dress is crocheted in a separate piece and as mentioned above, is removeable.
 There is some sewing for the dress in order to fasten the buttons but that was unavoidable in order to make the dress removeable.

-You can purchase an inexpensive ad-free PDF version of this pattern with all three parts together in one convenient file HERE on Ravelry and HERE on Etsy.
+You can purchase an inexpensive ad-free PDF version of this pattern with all three parts together in one convenient file in my Ravelry and Etsy shops.

 Crochet Doll With Clothes Pattern: My Dolly Molly – CAL Part 3